chillyssa/23SCS2050/hwk_02_progressions/README.md

 # Arithmetic Progression

 An arithmetic progression computes the next value by adding **difference** to the current value.
-For example, to create the arithmetic progression 0, 2, 4, 6, ... the initial value is 0 and the difference is 2. **ArithmeticProgression** defines 2 constructors: one that takes both the initial value and the difference, and another one that only takes the difference (in that case, the initial value should be automatically set to 0).
+For example, to create the arithmetic progression 0, 2, 4, 6, ... the initial value is 0 and the difference is 2. **ArithmeticProgression** defines 2 constructors: one that takes both the initial value and the difference, and another one that takes no value at all, setting the initial value to 0 and the difference to 1.

 # Geometric Progression

 A geometric progression computes the next value by multiplying **ratio** to the current value.
-For example, to create the geometric progression 1, 2, 4, 8, ... the initial value is 1 and the ratio is 2. **GeometricProgression** defines 2 constructors: one that takes both the initial value and the ratio, and another one that only takes the ratio (in that case, the initial value should be automatically set to 1).
+For example, to create the geometric progression 1, 2, 4, 8, ... the initial value is 1 and the ratio is 2. **GeometricProgression** defines 2 constructors: one that takes both the initial value and the ratio, and another that takes no value at all, setting the initial value to 1 and the ration to 2.

 # Fibonacci Progression